 However, the Canaries levelled the scores on aggregate back at Carrow Road through John Deehan, and with time ticking down central defender Steve Bruce leapt highest to head home arguably one of the most famous goals in the Club’s history to seal the tie.

-Norwich would eventually get the chance to compete in the UEFA Cup in the 1993-1994 season, having achieved their highest ever league finish by coming 3rd in the inaugural Premier League the year previously.
+Norwich would eventually get the chance to compete in the UEFA Cup in the 1993/94 season, having achieved their highest ever league finish by coming third in the inaugural Premier League the year previously.

-It is there where the Canaries enjoyed perhaps their finest moment, as they stunned the footballing world by becoming the only British side in history to defeat German giants Bayern Munich at the Olympiastadion.
+It is there where the Canaries enjoyed perhaps their finest moment, as they stunned the footballing world by becoming the first British side in history to defeat German giants Bayern Munich at the Olympic Stadium.

 Despite City's success in Germany, many still expected Munich to progress at Carrow Road, particularly when the visiting side took the lead with just five minutes played.